ankschoubey/old-blog/_posts/2021-12-21-decision-metrics.md

 If it's too high in positive, reduce your effort even more.
 It's the only way to make sure things are okay.

++ 1 | -1 is relationships means you are not forcing anyone.

 Example 2:

 Can be using for production/consuption of technology/content.